facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Edit Tool](images/edit_tool.gif)

-!!! warning "Experimental Color Interpolation"
+/// warning | Experimental Color Interpolation
 This is an experimental feature, and syntax and behavior is subject to change.

 The current logic for interpolating is based on the [CSS Level 5 Specification][css-5], particularly the recent drafts.
 While the syntax does not follow the specification, the basic logic does.

 The only logical issue is that if a percentage is applied to both colors, and the sum of those percentages add up to zero, it is unclear what to do as this behavior is currently undefined in the specification and will causes a divide by zero in the percent normalization algorithm.
 If this case occurs, we currently perform no interpolation and return nothing for this case.
 In all honestly, it should be rare for someone to try do this as it can only be achieved by either setting both percentages to zero, or to use two opposing percentages, such as 50% and -50%.
 Neither of these cases are practical.
+///

 The edit tool allows for the editing and mixing (by interpolation) of colors.
 While editing, the panel will display a live preview.